home-assistant/home-assistant.io/source/_components/insteon_plm.markdown

 You can use the normal Home Assistant [device customization] section of your configuration to assign friendly names and special icons to your devices.
-This is especially useful for setting sensor_class on your binary_sensor INSTEON devices.
+This is especially useful for setting device_class on your binary_sensor INSTEON devices.

 [device customization]: /getting-started/customizing-devices/